Gabriel Narutowicz: Presidency

-Presidency

-Gabriel Narutowicz served as president of Poland for a mere five days.
+Narutowicz served as president of Poland for a mere five days.
 During his oath of office ceremony on 11 December 1922, members of the National Democracy and others manifested their opposition against the president-elect with anti-government demonstrations in Warsaw.
 Earlier on that day, opponents of his election attempted to prevent the president-elect from entering the Sejm by blocking the streets and throwing mud at his motorcade.
-Narutowicz was never comfortable with the widespread belief that he was a representative of the Left in Polish politics.
-He had only become the candidate of the Polish Peasant Party "Wyzwolenie" by happenstance; he had also not expected to win the election (in its first-round Narutowicz gained just 62 votes whereas Count Zamoyski had 222).
+Narutowicz was never comfortable with the widespread belief that he was a representative of the left-wing in Polish politics.
+He had only become the candidate of the Polish Peasant Party "Wyzwolenie" by happenstance; he had also not expected to win the election (in its first-round, Narutowicz gained just 62 votes, whereas Count Zamoyski had 222).

-During his first days after his taking the oath of office, Gabriel Narutowicz met with the representatives of the Christian Democratic Party and Cardinal Aleksander Kakowski.
-Narutowicz realized that it would be impossible to form a majority government in the Parliament, so he made an attempt to create a government beyond the purview of parliament.
-As a gesture to the right wing, he offered the post of Minister of Foreign Affairs to his rival Zamoyski.
+During his first days after taking the oath of office, Narutowicz met with the representatives of the Christian Democratic Party and Cardinal Aleksander Kakowski.
+Narutowicz realized that it would be impossible to form a majority government in the Parliament, so he made an attempt to create a government beyond the purview of Parliament.
+As a gesture to the right-wing, he offered the post of Minister of Foreign Affairs to his rival Zamoyski.